Get a demo of Culture Amp

 How does Manufacturing (0-100) compare?

-People in Manufacturing (0-100) were much more positive than average regarding Service & Quality Focus, Collaboration & Communication, and Engagement.
+People in Manufacturing (0-100) were much more positive than average regarding Collaboration & Communication, Leadership, and Company Performance.

 On the lower side, people in Manufacturing (0-100) had much lower favorable scores than average in Learning & Development.

-People working in Manufacturing (0-100) are more engaged than Government Administration, Higher Education, Government, and Media Production & Publication.
+People working in Manufacturing (0-100) are more engaged than Public Relations & Communications, Higher Education, Government Administration, and Government.
 People working in Manufacturing (0-100) are less engaged than Engaging Growth.

-The highest scoring question for Manufacturing (0-100) had 91% of people agreeing that they know how their work contributes to the goals of %[Company]% (+2% compared to overall) while they were generally most positive about Work & Life Blend.
+The highest scoring question for Manufacturing (0-100) had 92% of people agreeing that they know how their work contributes to the goals of %[Company]% (+3% compared to overall) while they were generally most positive about Inclusion.

-People in Manufacturing (0-100) were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 14% of people disagreeing (+0% above average).
+People in Manufacturing (0-100) were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 17% of people disagreeing (+0% above average).

 How long do people stay?